MDEGroup/APIRecSys-AML/README.md

 ## Injecting fake APIs

-We have a dedicated tool located in to inject fake APIs following the description in Section [2].
+We have a dedicated tool located in to inject fake APIs.
 Please run the following command to perform the injection.

 ```